vl2g/MPA/README.md

 ## Dataset
 Now, we show the results of MPA on four datasets namely, TextVQA, STVQA, ChartQA, and OKVQA.
 Please follow the following instructions to successfully create the splits used for each dataset.

 First, for TextVQA you can download the images and respective annotations from their [official website](https://textvqa.org/).
-Now, on their official website they have provided three splits: train, val, and test, but since answers are not available for questions in the test-set we use the val set(consisting 5,000 questions for 3,166 images) for evaluation purposes.
-Furthermore, we split the train set(consisting 34,602 questions for 21,953 images) into 85:15 ratio for training and validation purposes.
 You can access the train, val, and test splits at the following paths:
 ```
 train-split: /data/TextVQA/qwenTrainFormat_train.json
 val-split: /data/TextVQA/qwenTrainFormat_eval.json
 test-split: /data/TextVQA/TextVQA_0.5.1_val.json
 ```

 Second, for STVQA you can download the images and respective annotations from their [official website](https://rrc.cvc.uab.es/?ch=11).
-Now, on their official website they have provided data(train and test splits) for three(3) tasks.
-We have provided our results for task 1 only.
-Now, similarly to TextVQA, STVQA test set also do not have answers so we first split the train set following a 85:15 split to create train+val set and test set(for running evaluation), and then further split the train+val set following a 85:15 split to create train and eval set.
 You can access the train, val, and test splits at the following paths:
 ```
 train-split: /data/STVQA/QwenTrainFormat_train_task_1_onePerImage_train.json
 val-split: /data/STVQA/QwenTrainFormat_train_task_1_onePerImage_eval.json
 test-split: /data/STVQA/train_task_1_onePerImage_val.json
 ```

 Third, for ChartQA you can download the images and respective annotations from their [official github repo](https://github.com/vis-nlp/ChartQA).
-Now, on their github repo they have provided three splits: train, val, and test, and all splits are equipped with labels as well.
 You can access the train, val, and test splits at the following paths:
 ```
 train-split: /data/ChartVQA/train_onePerImage_QwenFormat_train.json
 val-split: /data/ChartVQA/train_onePerImage_QwenFormat_eval.json
 test-split: /data/ChartVQA/test_combined.json
 ```

 Fourth, for OK-VQA you can download the images and respective annotations from their [official website](https://okvqa.allenai.org/index.html).
-Now, on their official website they have provided two splits: train and test, and unlike previous datasets their test-split have the answers as well.
-So, we simply split the train set following a 85:15 ratio to create train and evaluation sets.
 You can access the train, val, and test splits at the following paths:
 ```
 train-split: /data/OKVQA/okvqa_QwenFormat_train.json
 val-split: /data/OKVQA/okvqa_QwenFormat_eval.json